minimob/video-ad-demo-android/README.md

 <div id="D-adtag-integration">
 <h2>Integrating VAST Video Ads using JavaScript Ad Tags</h2>
 <p>The JavaScript Ad Tag is a static script for requesting and displaying an ad within an HTML-based page.
 For implementing this, it is required to insert the JavaScript Ad Tag into the html code of a mobile web application or mobile in-app web controller. </p>
-Note that this method is intended for real time ad serving and presentation, between the Minimob ad servers and mobile devices.
+<p>Note that this method is intended for real time ad serving and presentation, between the Minimob ad servers and mobile devices.
 It cannot be used for server-to-server batch retrieval of ads.
 For each ad impression, a separate request must be made to the ad servers, supplying all the required information plus any additional data, if available.
-By specifying values at the parameters included at the ad tag, an application can forward extra information towards the ad servers, which can be useful for delivering better targeted ads.
+By specifying values at the parameters included at the ad tag, an application can forward extra information towards the ad servers, which can be useful for delivering better targeted ads.</p>
-In case of preloading ads to an app, the lifetime of ads delivered should not exceed 5 minutes.
-If an application is open for periods longer than this duration, the app should refresh the presented ads at regular intervals well under that limit.
+<p>In case of preloading ads to an app, the lifetime of ads delivered should not exceed 5 minutes.
+If an application is open for periods longer than this duration, the app should refresh the presented ads at regular intervals well under that limit.</p>

 <h3>Prerequisites</h3>
-Before you proceed, make sure that you already have:
+<p>Before you proceed, make sure that you already have:</p>
 <ol>
 <li>Registered to Minimob </li>
-<li>Created an app under <strong>Monetize > Video Ads</strong> </li>
+<li>Created an app under <strong>Monetize &gt; Video Ads</strong> </li>
 <li>Created an ad zone under an app</li>
 </ol>

-Then, follow the instructions given in this guide for enabling your app to request and display video ads from Minimob.
+<p>Then, follow the instructions given in this guide for enabling your app to request and display video ads from Minimob.</p>

 <h3>Workflow overview</h3>
-When developing your app, you need to carry out the following tasks:
+<p>When developing your app, you need to carry out the following tasks:</p>
 <ol>
 <li>Import the Minimob ad-serving module to your project</li>
 <li>Use the imported module for requesting, loading and displaying video ads from Minimob </li>
 </ol>

-<h4>Importing the Minimob ad-serving module to your project</h4>
+<h3>Importing the Minimob ad-serving module to your project</h3>
-You can import the required Minimob ad-serving module either manually or automatically.
+<p>You can import the required Minimob ad-serving module either manually or automatically.</p>
 <h5>Manually</h5>
-First, download the <a href="https://github.com/minimob/video-ad-serving#">Minimob ad-serving project</a> from Github and import the <strong>minimob-adserving</strong> module to your project.
+<p>First, download the <a href="https://github.com/minimob/video-ad-serving#">Minimob video-ad-serving project</a> from Github and import the <strong>minimob-adserving</strong> module to your project.</p>
-Then, assuming you are using <strong>Gradle</strong>, go to the <strong>build.gradle</strong> script file of your app module and add the following line in the <strong>dependencies</strong> block:
+<p>Then, assuming you are using <strong>Gradle</strong>, go to the <strong>build.gradle</strong> script file of your app module and add the following line in the <strong>dependencies</strong> block:</p>
 <pre class="prettyprint linenums=5"><code>
 compile project(':minimob-adserving')

 </code></pre>

 <h5>Automatically</h5>
-If you are using <strong>Gradle</strong>, you can automatically import the module by
+<p>If you are using <strong>Gradle</strong>, you can automatically import the module. </p>
 <ul>
 <li>At the <strong>build.gradle</strong> script file of your <em>app module</em>, add the following line in the <strong>dependencies</strong> block:</li>
 </ul>
 <pre class="prettyprint linenums=5"><code>
-compile 'com.github.minimob:video-ad-serving:1.0.24'
+compile 'com.github.minimob:video-ad-serving:1.0.26'

 </code></pre>